Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 Archived Data Support
 =====================

-There are two modes of data acquisition supported by vsPlay; archived and streaming.
+There are two modes of data acquisition supported by vsPlay: archived and streaming.
 Archived data acquisition involves loading stored or precomputed data from archive files, which is useful for looking at data that was recorded or computed at an earlier time.
 The three main data classes (video, tracks,